South Africa national soccer team: 2010s

-Following the crisis in Libya throughout 2011, CAF made the decision to move the 2013 Africa Cup of Nations from Libya – who were the original hosts – to South Africa on the grounds of safety and security.
+Following the crisis in Libya throughout 2011, CAF made the decision to move the 2013 Africa Cup of Nations from Libya – who were the original hosts – to South Africa.
 Libya was then given the right to host the 2017 edition of the tournament, which was originally awarded to South Africa.
-As hosts of the 2013 Africa Cup of Nations, South Africa would automatically qualify for the competition.

-South Africa, as hosts, were seeded and drawn in Group A along with Angola, Morocco and tournament debutants Cape Verde.
+The 2013 hosts were seeded and drawn in Group A along with Angola, Morocco and tournament debutants Cape Verde.